Index

 - All Vendors must complete, and turn in, a Vendor application before attending the market.
 Copies of all appropriate licenses/permits must be attached to the application and be on file with the Market Manager.
 A comprehensive product list must be on file with the Market Manager.

-- The Boyne City Farmer’s Market Committee, at its discretion, reserves the right to refuse any Vendor or product and to make all decisions regarding the implementation and management of the Boyne City Farmers Market.
+- The Boyne City Farmer’s Market Committee, at its discretion, reserves the right to refuse any vendor or product and to make all decisions regarding the implementation and management of the Boyne City Farmers Market.

 Application Process